collective/collective.dancing/docs/README.txt

          collective.dancing

-3) Remove all ``additional-fake-eggs`` and ``skip-fake-eggs`` options from that same ``[instance]`` section, if any.
+3) Remove all ``additional-fake-eggs`` and ``skip-fake-eggs`` options from your ``[zope2]`` section, if any.
 (This is so you don't overrride the ones defined in the S&D extends file that we added in step 1.)

 Once you're done editing your buildout configuration, don't forget to run your buildout again before you start up Zope::